 The discharge of firearms is prohibited except for the purpose of hunting.
 Construction of tree stands is prohibited.

 Hunters must abide by all provincial hunting regulations including obtaining valid permits and licenses.
 All hunters must comply with the provisions of the Fish and Wildlife Conservation Act and all applicable municipal laws.
-The Ministry of Natural Resources’ Hunting Regulations Summary should be consulted for a complete listing of seasons and regulations that pertain to hunting.
+The Ministry of Natural Resources and Forestry Hunting Regulations Summary should be consulted for a complete listing of seasons and regulations that pertain to hunting.

 The Ganaraska Forest boasts one of the most extensive networks of snowmobiling trails in southern Ontario.
 The Ontario Federation of Snowmobiling Clubs (OFSC) is responsible for grooming and maintaining all snowmobile trails.
 An OFSC permit is required for all snowmobiling within the forest, however a forest membership or day pass is not required.
 Snowmobiles may not be unloaded at the Ganaraska Forest Centre.
 Local trail information is also available through the Ganaraska Snowmobile Club or see the OFSC site for current trail conditions.

 Off-Road Vehicle Riding

 Take a ride and explore the many kilometres of trails and logging roads in the Ganaraska Forest.
 A number of parking areas located at popular entry points provide a variety of routes waiting to be explored.
-Be sure to pick up a copy of our detailed forest trail map.
-(Note: Some portions of the forest restrict motorized use.)
+B

 ATV's and off-road motorcycles can provide hours of recreational enjoyment if the rules are followed and riders adhere to basic safety precautions.
-Follow this link to the Durham Region ATV Safety Coalition information.
-Ganaraska Forest Motorized Use FAQ
+Visit the Ontario Federation of Trail Riders website for related information .